kwakjoonhyung/kwakjoonhyung.github.io/about.md

 ## Awards
-  - Awarded for the Han-eum contest with Kochat-based travel destination recommendation chatbot service, The Federation of Korean Information Industries, Korea (December 2021)
+  - Awarded for the Han-eum contest with **Kochat-based travel destination recommendation chatbot service**, The Federation of Korean Information Industries, Korea (December 2021)

+## Scholarships
+  - Received a research scholarship for undergraduate researchers.
+(Spring 2023)
+  - Received a work scholarship from the Inha University Research and Business Foundation.
+(Summer ~ Winter 2021, Summer 2022 ~ Winter 2023)

 ## Skills and Techniques